agoragames/stache/README.md

 ## A View Class of your Very Own

-To facilitate easy integration, 'Stache comes packaged with a fully-functioning subclass of Mustache, called `Stache::View`.
-It will try to find a more appropriate view class to provide to the template renderer based on the template name, but if one cannot be found it will automatically give ya a `Stache::View` so you can have *something*.
+To facilitate easy integration, 'Stache comes packaged with a fully-functioning subclass of Mustache, called `Stache::Mustache::View`.
+It will try to find a more appropriate view class to provide to the template renderer based on the template name, but if one cannot be found it will automatically give ya a `Stache::Mustache::View` so you can have *something*.

-Needless to say, it's probably better if your custom View objects are subclasses of `Stache::View`.
+Needless to say, it's probably better if your custom View objects are subclasses of `Stache::Mustache::View`.
 That way we can all be sure that the handler will render correctly.

 An example by way of explanation:

-With a template `app/templates/profiles/index`, Stache will look for a view named `Profiles::Index`, and, if not found, will just use the base `Stache::View`.
+With a template `app/templates/profiles/index`, Stache will look for a view named `Profiles::Index`, and, if not found, will just use the base `Stache::Mustache::View`.
 Stache adds `app/views` to Rails' autoload paths, so here's a sample directory structure and some sample files:

 ```
 app/